 ~Lotte: A young witch who's been attending the Academy longer than her two roommates.
 Rather patient, studious and well meaning, Lotte is supportive of her friends even if Akko can get into some trouble.

 ~Diana: An esteemed witch from a long line of witches who is the top student in knowledge and magic practice.
 She can be a bit of a refined show off, though not like the movie-version of herself who is a bit more snooty and direct rival to Akko through her dismissiveness.
 We see more dimension to her in the series.
 However she is willing to put her haughtiness aside for the good of all as she means well to be true to magic and its knowledge.
 She is poised and mostly gives facts bluntly without personal attack while her groupies do the sassing for her but Diana is honest and not excessive; when she realizes she was wrong about Akko and the Rod not being a fake, she tries to tell what happened but everyone believes that Diana the prodigy is the only one who could worked such great magic.
 There is obvious 'redemption' to her character in how she acts, as she is simply trying to do her best to make her family proud with the best of her abilities by going above and beyond, but the main cast think she's prideful, snooty and overly worshiped.

-The tv series looks promising so far just from the first two episodes I've seen.
+The tv series looks promising so far.
 The feel from the first two movies is not missed at all, it feels natural and well tied in with the expansion from events already seen in the movies.
 The new scenes are well done, including the diverting from the original film though it might get back to that point sometime via new connecting scenes (how the Rod ended up in the tower in the movie or is Akko going to hold onto it for the whole series, hence some change in events?)
 More development of characters, more exploration of the world, more Little Witch Academia's art, characters, and story for everyone!
 Watching the first episode alone is worth it if you've already seen the movies, but there are more adventures to be had!read more